DataServices-SDC/overview/README.md

 * Each query contained a product chosen at random from > one million possibilities
 * Requests were sent at 1000rps intervals

-* Optimized with load balancing, bringing response times down from 800ms to 11ms while handling over 1,000 clients per second with no timeouts and < 0.1% error rate
-* Optimized database query response times from 2400ms to 7ms by implementing database indexes

 ### 🧪 Technologies